anannnchim/bc-utils/anancapital/README.md

 - store csv data locally on my mac.

 4. AnanCapitalFund: `src/data/parquet/futures_contract_prices`
 - store parquet file in repo.

+# Note

+1. Make sure to download when market close, Sunday or Saturday
+- Since it might contain un-complete data if not doing so.

+2. Update function is not working for hour data but works for day.

+3. Data is UTC format and contain full sessions.